 BACKGROUND: On July 1, 1971, the 1550 Aircrew Training Wing was activated at Hill Air Force Base, Utah.

-BACKGROUND: On July 1, 1971, the 1550 Aircrew Training Wing was activated at Hill Air Force Base, Utah.
+Background: BACKGROUND: On July 1, 1971, the 1550 Aircrew Training Wing was activated at Hill Air Force Base, Utah.
 The Aerospace Rescue and Recovery Service (ARRS), one of three worldwide services of the Military Airlift Command (MAC), is primarily responsible for providing rescue and recovery support for Air Force global operations.
 The ARRS has been assigned the responsibility as manager of the 1550th Aircrew Training and Test Wing, Hill AFB.
 The 1550th includes the consolidated Air Force helicopter school, the HC-130 specialized aircrew training school and the pararescue training school.
 The wing also maintains an operational test capability under the direction of the Military Airlift Command.

 When aircrewmen are assigned to ARRS, they are already proficient in the operation of their aircraft and equipment.
 However, each new ARRS member receives specialized rescue training from the 1550th ATTW, Hill AFB.

 HC-130 crewmen undergo a 30-day rescue and recovery training program at Hill which includes intercepts, escorts, and search patterns over water and mountains.
 It also includes instruction in the use of special ARRS electronics gear, aerial recovery, and delivery of emergency kits.

 Pararescuemen are the only ARRS personnel selected directly from basic training at Lackland AFB, Texas.
 They are hand-screened volunteers who then undergo 15 weeks of extensive training in parachuting, SCUBA diving, medical care, survival, and mountain climbing before reporting to Hill for advanced rescue and recovery training.